-There is no theological question between Orthodox, Protestants and Roman Catholics that Faith is required for salvation.
+There is no theological question between Orthodox, Protestants, and Roman Catholics that Faith - which is granted us by God's Grace - is required for salvation.
 Because this is not a point of disagreement, this page will focus on whether or not works are required in addition to faith, and if so, what the nature of those works are.
 Especially important are the concepts of Works Righteousness vs. Good Works born of Faith.

 “If you love me, you will keep my commandments."

 "And let us consider how to stir up one another to love and good works"

 "By this my Father is glorified, that you bear much fruit and so prove to be my disciples."

 "The saying is trustworthy, and I want you to insist on these things, so that those who have believed in God may be careful to devote themselves to good works.
 These things are excellent and profitable for people."